avavavsf/End-to-End-Learning-for-Self-Driving-Cars/README.md

 ## Augmentation/Preprocessing
 From above, we can see that the training data is not banlanced, so we need augment it.
-I use two ways to augment/preprocess the data:</br>
+I use three ways to augment/preprocess the data:</br>

+1. **Resize and change color space** -resize the input image seize to (16,32), and change to HSV color channel.
+In the final architecures, We only use the S channel.
+I also tried used all three RGB or HSV channel but the S channel only produce the best results in my case.
-1. **Use Left/right camera** - Images from left/right camera are also used by modifiying the steering angle with 0.25.
+2. **Use Left/right camera** - Images from left/right camera are also used by modifiying the steering angle with 0.25.
 We should notice that, adding a constant angle to steering is a simplified version of shifting left and right cameras, but not the best way.
 But in our case, this simplificaiton is good enough.</br>
-2. **Flip the images** - Flip the images from all three cameras to account for the situation of driving in the opposite way.This also increase our training data.</br>
+3. **Flip the images** - Flip the images from all three cameras to account for the situation of driving in the opposite way.This also increase our training data.</br>

+I also shuffle and split the data in to training and validation datasets.
+But the best way to validate and test the resultsing model is to run in on both track.

 ## Model architecture